-This annual report presents information regarding adjusted SG&A, namely selling, general and administrative expenses excluding charges related to a settlement charge related to our U.K. pension in 2017 and a 2016 charge related to the Brazilian Specialty Products business.
+This annual report presents information regarding adjusted SG&A, namely selling, general and administrative expenses excluding charges related to a settlement charge related to our U.K. pension in 2017.
 We believe that this metric enhances investors' understanding of the Company's year over year expenses by excluding certain significant one-time items.